dbretty/dbretty.github.io/_featured_categories/Ansible.md

 layout: grid

 # The title of the tag's page.
-title: EUC
+title: Ansible

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: EUC
+slug: Ansible

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Below you will find all the blog posts and Scripts that are related to EUC
+  Blog Posts and Scripts related to Ansible.

 ---